andyforrest/data-generator/README.md

 * Develop a UI Test Pack that can test this application using Cypress
 * Use Cypress to automate taking CSV output from the application to fill in the web form I created

-To see the work I contributed to the project, please see: /client/cypress :smiley:
+To see the work I contributed to the project, please see: /client/ and /client/cypress/ :smiley:

 To get this application running on your machine, you will need the following installed: